More is less in unpercolated active solids: Data Analysis and Computational Methodology

 \subsubsection{Curve Fits}

-To fit the slope and gap data shown in Figs~\ref{fig:DynamicalDesignerDilution} (d,h), we first extract a one-dimensional representation of the eigenspectrum in the complex plane by taking marginals over the $\mathrm{Re}(\omega)$ axis.
+To fit the slope and gap data shown in Figs.~\ref{fig:DynamicalDesignerDilution} (d,h), we first extract a one-dimensional representation of the eigenspectrum in the complex plane by taking marginals over the $\mathrm{Re}(\omega)$ axis.
 For the random data, we apply a bilinear fit to the eigenspectrum lying in the upper half plane, with the $\mathrm{Re}(\omega)$ intersection of the second line a free parameter.
 This intersection defines the gap.
 For the structured data, it suffices to fit two lines separately: once to data about the origin, defining the slope, and once to the entire dataset, whose intersection with the $\mathrm{Re}(\omega)$ axis defines the gap.
+The error bars shown in Figs.~\ref{fig:DynamicalDesignerDilution}(h) are obtain by fitting the gap and slope for the eigenspectrum of each sample, and then taking the mean and standard deviation of these fluctuating quantities.